-The District is pleased to report that our drinking water is safe and meets all Federal and State requirements.
+The District is pleased to report that our drinking water meets or is within all Federal and State requirements.

-In order to ensure that your drinking water is safe to drink the Environmental Protection Agency prescribes specific limits for the amount of certain contaminates in drinking water.
+In order to ensure that your drinking water meets health standards the Environmental Protection Agency prescribes specific limits for the amount of certain contaminates in drinking water.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.

 Sunnyslope County Water District routinely monitors for contaminants in your drinking water according to Federal and State laws.
-Unless otherwise noted, the following tables show the results of our monitoring for the period of January 1st to December 31st, 2004.
+Unless otherwise noted, the following tables show the results of our monitoring for the period of January 1st to December 31st, 2005.
 The data presented in this report are from the most recent testing done in accordance with the regulations.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.